Deewens/Company-Scraper/README.md

 ### Objective

-Project carried out with the Excellium Services company within the framework of the tutored project of the 3rd semester at the IUT. (security consultant).
-The goal was to create a tool to automatically and quickly retrieve information about people and companies.
+Project carried out with Excellium Services (security consultant) company for the tutored project of the 3rd semester of the University.
+The goal was to create a tool which automatically and quickly retrieve informations about people and companies.

 * Developed for : IUT (DUT Informatique)
 * Project : Projet Tutoré S3